bem-site/bem-method/blog/libs-distribution/libs-distribution.en.md

 # Ways we distribute bem-components

-We are often asked about how we distribute [bem-components](https://ru.bem.info/libs/bem-components/v2/).
+We are often asked how we distribute [bem-components](https://bem.info/libs/bem-components/).
 Here is the answer.

 What do we mean by “distribution”?